pvlib/pvlib-python/docs/sphinx/source/user_guide/weather_data.rst

    source of weather information.
 However, the coverage depends on a weather station having been set up in advance for the location and times of interest.
 Some ground station networks like the BSRN and SURFRAD make their measurement data publicly available.
+An global overview of ground stations is available at https://SolarStations.org.

    Data from public ground station measurement networks are useful if you want accurate, high-resolution data but have flexibility around the